The John Buchan Story, The Chambers Institution, Peebles, Scottish Borders, EH45 8AG

 It's been more than twenty years since the last full-

-We are pleased to announce that Russell Eggleton of Peebles-
+We are pleased to announce that our multimedia is now operational thanks Russell Eggleton of Peebles-

 Peebleshire War Memorial Remembered – Peebleshire News Friday 25 November 2016